 PlanetTogether’s architecture is designed to provide the fastest possible responsiveness to users in data-intensive applications.
 All data is loaded into computer memory for processing that is much faster than disk-based operations that are common in traditional databases.
-The memory-resident data objects also have direct links to each other designed in, to allow for fast access to needed information without relying on time-consuming lookups that are also common in many other traditional database systems.
+The memory-resident data objects also have direct links to each other designed to allow for fast access to needed information without relying on time-consuming lookups that are also common in many other traditional database systems.
 The software also utilizes multi-threading extensively.
 The result is that in most businesses, small or large, PlanetTogether will provide schedule optimizations and adjustments in minutes or even seconds, resulting in a system that is easier and more enjoyable to use.

 The most important factors affecting performance are: (1) the number of operations in the schedule, (2) the features in use, and (3) the computer hardware.